By Roshni Chowdhry, head of customer experience at SafetyNet

 5. Commit to paying more than the minimum.

-Fifty-eight percent of credit card users pay less than their full balance every month.
-As many as 29 percent note that they pay only the minimum some or all of the time.
+Sixty-one percent of Americans who have ever owned a credit card pay less than their full balance every month.
+As many as 23 percent note that they pay only the minimum some or all of the time.
 This isn't ideal; every time you let a balance carry over, you pay interest, which means that you're paying for the privilege to buy things.

-The ideal way to use credit cards is for convenience: buy only what you can afford in cash, and pay off the full balance each month.
-Only 35 percent of people do that currently, but if you want to join their ranks, there are a few established strategies you can tackle.
+The ideal way to use credit cards is for convenience: buy only what you can afford in cash and pay off the full balance each month.
+Only 18 percent of people do that currently, but if you want to join their ranks, there are a few established strategies you can tackle.
 The most famous ways of eliminating credit card debt are the snowball and avalanche strategies.

 6. Start an emergency fund.